Work from Home (song): North America

-On the week of March 7, 2016, "Work from Home" debuted at number 12 on the Billboard Hot 100 with 88,000 downloads sold, 10 million United States streams and 20 million radio impressions in its first week, marking the group's highest debut and equaling its best rank for "Worth It", which rose to number 12 in August 2015, twenty-three weeks after it was released.
+On the issue dating of March 19, 2016, "Work from Home" debuted at number 12 on the Billboard Hot 100 with 88,000 downloads sold, 10 million United States streams and 20 million radio impressions in its first week, marking the group's highest debut and equaling its best rank for "Worth It", which rose to number 12 in August 2015, twenty-three weeks after it was released.
 The following week, the song fell four spots to number 16.
 It would then rise three spots to number 13 and rise one more spot, to match its debut position for the week dated April 9, 2016.
-The following week, the song would climb two spots to reach a peak at number 10, earning the group their first and only top 10 single in the United States.
+The following week, the song would climb two spots to reach a peak at number 10, earning the group their first and only top 10 single in the United States, eventually peaking at number four for the week dated June 11, 2016, where it stayed for two consecutive weeks.
 Subsequently, they became the first all-female group to chart in the top 10 since "When I Grow Up" by The Pussycat Dolls peaked at number nine in 2008.
+The single spent a total of 34 weeks on the Hot 100, 15 of which were recorded in the top 10.
+"Work From Home" would eventually land at number 16 on the Billboard Hot 100 Year-End list for 2016.

 It recorded a 6-4 jump on the Digital Songs chart selling 89,000 copies, a 34 percent increase from the previous week.
 The song also saw an 8-5 jump on Streaming Songs with steams of 14.4 million, a rise of 20 percent and 22-17 leap on the Radio Songs chart, retaining a 49 million audience, a 22 percent increase from the previous week.

 For the dated April 23, 2016, the song rose one more spot to number nine, becoming the week's highest airplay gainer retaining an 89 million audience, rising 12 percent from the previous week.
 The song rose two more spots the following week, leaping from 9–7.
 It would rise one more spot at a new position at number 6.